U.S. saw second-most billion-dollar weather disasters on record in 2021

 Floods in California and Louisiana

-Interspersed in the pervasive aridity in the West were a number of atmospheric river events, including a fire hose of moisture that swept through Central California between January 24 and 29.
+Interspersed in the pervasive aridity in the West were a number of atmospheric river events, including a fire hose of moisture that swept through Central California from Jan.
+24 to 29.

-“Rainfall totals exceeded 15 inches in Monterey and San Luis Obispo counties,” wote NOAA, which triggered flash flooding and mudslides, including on burn scars left by wildfires between 2018 and 2020.
+“Rainfall totals exceeded 15 inches in Monterey and San Luis Obispo counties,” wrote NOAA, which triggered flash flooding and mudslides, including on burn scars left by wildfires between 2018 and 2020.
 Highway 1 south of Big Sur was washed out by the water, while several feet of snow fell in the Sierra Nevada.
 Extensive power outages also occurred.
 That event costs $1.2 billion, NOAA said.

 A more subtle and localized flood disaster struck Louisiana in mid-May, costing $1.4 billion.
 It forced at least 250 water rescues as upward of 15 inches of rain fell.
 Hardest-hit were Baton Rouge and Lake Charles, the latter of which was continuing to deal with the aftermath of Category 4 Hurricane Laura and Category 2 Delta, which hit back-to-back during the late summer and fall of 2020.